-An verse-by-verse exegetical commentary on the Greek New Testament
+An exegetical commentary on the New Testament Greek text

 THESE NOTES AWAIT COMPLETIONIntroduction